tirejs/tire/README.md

 # Tire

 Tire is a lightweight JavaScript library for modern browsers.
-It's insperad from jQuery
+The syntax is insperad from jQuery.

 ## Browser support